 Look in your waste bin.
 If you’re like most of us, it’ll be full of food packaging.
 Sadly, it’s almost impossible to avoid plastic when shopping for groceries.
 Almost everything comes wrapped in it, and most of this packaging is unnecessary.

 With a little thought and preparation, though, we can change that.
+We can celebrate supermarkets that are willing to prioritize the health of both people and the planet.
 Take the reusable container challenge and join the movement that is already transforming the way we shop for groceries!
 This could be the new normal!

 The Reusable Container Challenge: